Land Use

 Renewable energy is going to be key to reaching net zero targets, and whilst we want to encourage green energy and reducing carbon footprints, creation of wind farms must be sensitively managed.
 Our position statement clearly lays out our desire for the GSA Biosphere’s Core and Buffer zones to be protected from development, with careful consideration of people, nature and habitats in the Transition zone.
 We are supportive of our Biosphere Communities who are part of micro-renewable programmes and would encourage expansion of small-scale local initiatives.

 Recreation in the region is a vital part of our rural economy.
 We want to ensure this is managed sustainably, with businesses and tourists valuing the unique places within the GSA Biosphere, whilst immersing themselves in the beauty that surrounds them.
 Our business team is working with local enterprises to encourage and support workplans that align with the UN’s Sustainable Development Goals.
-Through our Biosphere Certification Mark programme we offer advice and guidance to those interested in enhancing their sustainability credentials, including for wildlife.
-We work with Biosphere Guides, local people who are skilled in sharing their crafts and knowledge with visitors to the area.
-We support them to tell the stories in the land and give the tools to ensure the places we all care for stay intact.
+Through our Biosphere Certification Mark scheme we offer advice and guidance to those interested in enhancing their sustainability credentials, including for wildlife.
+We train and work in partnership with Biosphere Guides, local people who are skilled in sharing their crafts and knowledge with visitors to the area.
+We support them to tell stories of and in the land, and provide tools to ensure the places we all care for stay intact.